How It Works For IT People

 The last part of what RemoteToPC does is Remote Desktop Access.
 It does not matter where the computer is.
 It can be on the other side of the world, and behind a corporate firewall (a device that companies have to keep their company network private and protected) As long as there is a way to get to that computer on the internet, then RemoteToPC will get through the firewall, and allow the IT person to have secure, and safe Remote Desktop Access to that users computer.

-This last image might be hard to decipher what is going on, but it’s a snapshot of a local computers screen.
-The black windows that is on top is RemoteToPC’s Remote Desktop Access tool, which is logged into another computer, allowing access to work that computer, just as if you were in front of it yourself.
+This last image might be hard to decipher what is going on, but it’s a snapshot of a remote computers screen.
+The menu bar at the top is part of RemoteToPC’s Remote Desktop Access tool, which is logged into another computer, allowing access to work that computer, just as if you were in front of it yourself.